Prof Jay Mistry

 Luca Francesco Rea

 Luca has an academic background in Science Communication and Visual Design and Communication, with a Masters in Digital Marketing from Cinecittà in Rome.
 He has extensive experience in graphics, illustration, photography, animation, video editing, coding, and user experience/interface design, having worked as a Creative and Art Director within the private sector.
 More recently, he has also been doing visual effects and post production for the film industry in Rome.
-From 2015, he has been working across Italy and UK as … Read More
+From 2015, he has been working across Italy and UK as a … Read More